learn-co-curriculum/phase-1-arrow-functions/README.md

 reviewing function expressions, then we will learn how to write functions using _arrow syntax_.

+## Getting Started

+If you haven't already, fork and clone this lab into your local environment.
+Remember to **fork** a copy into your GitHub account first, then **clone** from that copy.
+Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.

 ## Review: Declare a Function Using a Function Expression

 The first method we learned for defining a function is the _function